Voting and elections

 Disclosure period

-Within three days of nomination, any candidate in a Local Government Election is required to disclose any gifts received within the disclosure period, from 21 April 2023.
+Within three days of nomination, any candidate in a Local Government Election is required to disclose any gifts received within the disclosure period.

 The disclosure period commences six months prior to Election Day.
 Any gift received after nomination is required to be disclosed within three days of acceptance of the gift.